 The cost of an extras policy will vary depending on what services you want to be covered for, the level of cover and the provider you choose.
 According to Canstar’s research, the average annual cost of extras cover is $685 for singles (as of April 2020) and $1,334 for couples (as of June 2020).
 The cost of family health insurance tends to be similar to the cost of couples health insurance.
 This is based on policies in Canstar’s database.

 What are the waiting periods on extras cover?

 Once waiting periods are served and you maintain that cover in your policy you do not have to serve the waiting period again.
-Even when you switch providers, you won’t need to re-serve waiting periods on the same level of cover.
-Certain health funds might also restrict the total amount you can claim by setting a claimable maximum each year or by applying individual service limits.
+Even when you switch providers, the Private Health Insurance Ombudsman says most insurers won’t require you to re-serve the waiting periods.

 Is extras cover right for you?

-If you want to work out whether your extras policy is giving you good value for money, request an annual claims statement from your provider, which will show the total benefits received in that financial year.
-If you’re switching or want to open a new policy, then have a look at what’s available in Canstar’s comparison tables:
+If you already have extras cover in place and want to work out whether your policy is giving you good value for money, you can request an annual claims statement from your provider.
+This will show the total benefits received in that financial year.
+According to the Australian Prudential Regulation Authority (APRA), insurers paid about $404 in extras benefits per person in the year to June 2020.
+Dental took up a large portion of this, accounting for about $212.17.

 To check whether you are getting good value, look at your total benefits and your out-of-pocket costs against the cost of your premiums.

 If you’re thinking about switching or want to take out a new extras policy, you might find it helpful to compare extras cover with Canstar.
 Canstar compares thousands of hospital, extras and combined hospital and extras policies each year.